Ethra8/candlelight-worlds/README.md

 - About Page
   -
 </details>

-### DESTOP & TABLET (Landscape) WIREFRAMES
-To check the wireframes, click on the arrow below:
+To check the DESTOP & TABLET (Landscape) WIREFRAMES, click on the arrow below:
 -
 <details>
 <summary>Click here to see the Desktop & Tablet (landscape) Wireframes</summary>